johnofleek/legatoLcd/README.md

 License as the original (CC-BY-SA), changes and Linux i2c device adaptions are (C) Kaj-Michael Lang <milang@tal.org>

 Notes on testing for I2C devices.
 In the following scan /dev/i2c-0 is scanned for devices.
-In this case the LCD i2c device is a 0x3F
+In this case the LCD i2c device is at 0x3F.
+Method below scans for I2 devices - there are no external I2C devices on the WASP board.
+We think that 0x3A is the address of the WPs internal microcontroller.

 ```
 i2cdetect -r 0
 WARNING!
 This program can confuse your I2C bus, cause data loss and worse!